shravanasati/pyscreenrec/README.md

 >>> # to start recording
 >>> recorder.start_recording("recording.mp4", 10)
 >>> # 'recording.mp4' is the name of the output video file, may also contain full path like 'C:/Users/<user>/Videos/video.mp4'
 >>> # the second parameter(10) is the FPS.
 You can specify the FPS for the screen recording using the second parameter.
-It must not be greater than 60.

 >>> # to pause recording
 >>> recorder.pause_recording()